mpihlstrom/femton/exposition.md

 *[The LaTeX support in GitHub markdown is a great initiative but it's not working properly, for me.
 It's mainly the inline stuff which is buggy.
 I have tried to adapt, at some expense of coherence and legibility, unfortunately.]*

-# Edge semantic triangulation: a technical exposition [draft]
+# Edge-semantic triangulation: a technical exposition [draft]

 This text primarily serves as a memorandum for myself, a documentation of the mathematical formulas used in this project and the outlining motivation for them.
 As such, the ambition has not been an exahustive description of the algorithmic content.